B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Training/testing approach}

-In machine learning, data usually are split into two (training and testing) or three (training, validation, and testing) subsets.
+In pattern recogniton, data usually is split into two (training and testing) or three (training, validation, and testing) subsets.
 The recognition model is then trained on the training dataset (and cross-checked with the validation dataset when required) to make predictions on the testing dataset.
-However, in HAR, train and test datasets are usually partitioned by considering the presence of data collected from several different testers~\cite{bishop2006pattern}.
-For such a purpose, B-HAR presents two different types of train/test splitting approaches:
+However, in HAR, train and test datasets are usually partitioned by considering the presence of data collected from several different testing subjects~\cite{bishop2006pattern}.
+For such a purpose, B-HAR presents three different types of train/test splitting approaches:

-\begin{itemize} \item \textit{Inter-subject (Leave-out)}: The inter-subject train/test partitioning approach works as follows: B-HAR users select data related to the human activities of a specific subset of testers creating the testing dataset (e.g., 10 of 100), and the remaining testers represent the training dataset (e.g., 90 of 100).
-By using this approach, we are absolutely sure that there is no overlap between the training dataset and the test dataset, minimizing the possibility of overfitting.
+\begin{itemize} \item \textit{Inter-subjects}: The inter-subject train/test partitioning approach works as follows: B-HAR users select a specific subset of subjects creating the testing dataset (e.g., 10 out of 100 total subjects), and the remaining subjects represent the training dataset (e.g., 90 out of 100 total subjects).
+Using this approach, we are sure that there is no overlap between the training and test datasets, minimizing the possibility of overfitting and in-depth testing of the model's generalizability capabilities.

-\item \textit{Intra-subject (Hold-out)}: In the intra-subject train/test approach B-HAR provides the possibility of performing a traditional hold-out approach.
-B-HAR users give as input the \textit{test partition dimension} that usually goes from 15\% to 25\% and a $k$ value in the range 3 to 10.
-In particular, the datasets is initially divided into training and testing dataset (e.g., 75\% train and 25\% test), subsequently, a classic $k$-fold cross-validation approach is applied only over the training dataset. \end{itemize}
+\item \textit{Intra-subjects}: The intra-subject train/test partitioning approach works as follows: B-HAR users perform a traditional hold-out over the activity dataset.
+In particular, the datasets is initially divided into training and testing dataset (e.g., 75\% train and 25\% test).
+Subsequently, a classic $k$-fold cross-validation approach is applied only over the training dataset.
+Finally, the trained models is tested over the testing dataset.